-Kodris Africa's Partnership With OLC Mugoiri Girls School Recognised In London
+OLC Mugoiri Girls Shines in London as Partnership with Kodris Africa is Recognized

-Education tech firm Kodris Africa garnered international acclaim for its partnership with OLC Mugoiri Girls High School in Murang’a County, during a meeting in London.
+OLC Mugoiri Girls High School in Murang’a County garnered international acclaim after its partnership with Education tech firm Kodris Africa was recognized during a meeting in London, England.

 This has propelled the school to the forefront of coding education.